amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## Benefits of OAuth 2.0 Integrations

-OAuth 2.0 offers the following advantages over traditional API keys:
+The advantages of authentication using OAuth 2.0 over traditional API keys are as follows:
 - **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having an all-or-nothing access.
-- **No more copying and pasting API keys**: OAuth 2.0 introduces a secure and seamless grant flow for exchanging credentials
+- **No more copying and pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials
-- **No more API key rotations**: OAuth 2.0 uses short-lived access tokens that are automatically replaced in minutes.
+- **No more API key rotations**: OAuth 2.0 uses short-lived access tokens.
+These tokens are automatically replaced in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

 ## Build an OAuth 2.0 Integration